Cloth Face Masks

 - Non-stretch fabric, such as lightweight denim, duck cloth, canvas, twill, or other tight-woven fabric.

 - Fabric can be cotton, a cotton-blend non-stretch fabric, or thinner and softer.
-Even bed sheets, pillowcases, and cotton shirts would work.

 Priorities